apache/nuttx/configs/open1788/README.txt

   may be connected to your computer via an external RS-232 driver or via the WaveShare USB ISP/VCOM module.

-  As an option, UART1 can also be used for the serial console by reconfiguring as follows:
+  As an option, UART1 can also be used for the serial console.
+You might want, to do this, for example, if you use UART0 for the ISP function and you want to use a different UART for console output.
+UART1 can be configured as the serial console by changing the configuration as follows:

     System Type:
       CONFIG_LPC17_UART0=n          : Disable UART0 if it is no longer used